esphome/esphome-docs/esphomeyaml/custom/custom_component.rst

         pinMode(6, OUTPUT);
       }
       void loop() override {
-        // This will be called once to set up the component
+        // This will be called very often after setup time.
-        // think of it as the setup() call in Arduino if (digitalRead(5)) {
+        // think of it as the loop() call in Arduino if (digitalRead(5)) {
           digitalWrite(6, HIGH);